abregado/roleplay-book-gen/_chapters/07_damage_and_healing.md

 When a creature falls to zero hit points, it is considered dead immediately unless it is either a player character or a character of import such as a villain or important story character.

 # Instant Character Death and Overkill
-Damage beyond a creature's current hit point total reduces the creature's maximum hit points.
-If a creature ever has a maximum hit point value of 0 then it dies immediately regardless of if it is a player character or important character.
+Damage beyond a creature's current hit point total have no effect.
+If a creature is caused damage equal to its maximum health in a single hit, it dies instantly.

 # Non-lethal damage
 When a creature makes a strike, it may declare the strike to be non-lethal.
-Any damage caused by the strike will not reduce the target's maximum hit points.

 Reducing a monster's hit points to zero using such an attack will apply only the Unconscious condition.
 The monster can make a Constitution saving throw every hour to remove this condition.